 What is the project manager's role?

-Their job is to take your drawings and chosen fixtures and finishes, and to deliver a completed home, just the way you want it, within a set budget and timescale.
-A professional can take away the pain of organising a home-improvement project, so all you have to focus on is selecting the look and paying the bills, without having to worry about build quality and schedules, or troubleshooting the day-to-day problems that are typical of all construction projects.
+The project manager's role is to take your drawings and chosen fixtures and finishes, and to deliver a completed home, just the way you want it, within a set budget and timescale.
+This can take away the pain of organising a home-improvement project, meaning all you have to focus on is selecting the look and paying the bills.

-In addition to taking responsibility for the build, they should oversee the contractor and/or subcontractors, and deal with your local authority’s planners, building control, health and safety, and utility companies.
-They will also have to co-ordinate the rest of design team and any other professional consultants involved in the project; this will typically be a structural engineer, but other specialists include tree consultants, ecologists, historic building specialists and even archaeologists.
+In addition to taking responsibility for the build, they should oversee the contractor and/or subcontractors, as well as dealing with your local authority’s planners, building control, health and safety, and utility companies.
 For large projects under a formal contract, they may also take on the role of contract administrator, or be responsible for appointing an independent professional in this capacity.
-Last, but certainly not least, they have to manage the client – you, the person paying the bills.

-For medium-scale renovation projects, such as extensions, loft conversions and internal alterations, it is likely a main contractor will be required to co-ordinate the management of the build, but an independent project manager is not usually involved – you could decide to take on the responsibilities yourself, with the architectural designer in the background providing advice and design detail as requested.
+Generally, extensions, loft conversions and internal alterations require a main contractor to co-ordinate the management of the build.
+However, an independent project manager is not usually involved – you could decide to take on the responsibilities yourself, with the architectural designer in the background providing advice and design detail as requested.

 Some project managers also provide construction services, overseeing the organisation of the work in place of a main contractor.
 In this instance they are also responsible for establishing the build schedule, and managing the budget and cash flow.
 They will be involved in finding and managing subcontractors and supplying materials, plant and tools.